 - Roll teaspoons of the mixture into 20 walnut sized balls using the palms of your hands.

-- Leave in the fridge overnight (I’m not sure this bit is necessary but it’s what the original recipe suggests).
+- If the truffles seem a bit soft, leave in the fridge overnight (I’m not sure this bit is necessary but it’s what the original recipe suggests).

 Made from scratch as these were, I am sending these raw chocolate truffles to Javelin Warrior’s Made with Love Mondays.